Manassinakkare

-Manassinakkare (On the Other Bank of the Mind) is a 2003 Indian Malayalam family drama film directed by Sathyan Anthikkad and written by Ranjan Pramod.
+Manassinakkare (trans.
+On the Other Shore of the Mind) is a 2003 Indian Malayalam family drama film directed by Sathyan Anthikad and written by Ranjan Pramod.
 It stars Jayaram, Sheela, and Nayanthara in lead roles, while Innocent, Oduvil Unnikrishnan, K. P. A. C. Lalitha, Siddique, Sukumari, Nedumudi Venu, and Mammukoya play supporting roles.
 The film's score and soundtrack were composed by Ilayaraja.
 The film marked the return of Sheela as an actress and the film debut of Nayanthara.
 It won five awards at Filmfare Awards South.

 Plot

-Kochu Thresia is a rich widow living a retired life in a quaint but beautiful village filled with eclectic characters.
-Her son and daughter-in-law are tired of Kochu's eccentricities, which they consider bad behavior for a woman of her age; they think she is a nuisance who creates unnecessary trouble for them in their busy lives.
-Though old, Kochu is still young at heart and knows how to enjoy life, getting into humorous predicaments which further incense her grown-up children.
-She then meets the young, down-to-earth Reji a farmer, in whom she finds a sympathetic and understanding friend, and starts seeing him like a son.
-Reji eagerly fulfills her wishes, including riding on an elephant, and they enjoy their time together.
-However, as troubles occur on the way and her children dislike her presence in the family, Kochu decides these problems must be ended.
+Kochu Thresia is a rich widow living a retired life in a quaint but beautiful village called Kinassery, filled with eclectic characters.
+Her children and children-in-laws are tired of Thresia's eccentricities, which they consider bad behavior for a woman of her age; they think she is a nuisance who creates unnecessary trouble for them in their busy lives.
+Though old, Thresia is still young at heart and knows how to enjoy life, getting into humorous predicaments which further incense her grown-up children.
+They only tolerate her as much of the family property is still in her name.

+It is during this time that Kochu Thresia meets Reji, a young, down-to-earth farmer, who lives with his alcoholic but playful father Chacko Mappila.
+Kochu Thresia finds a sympathetic and understanding friend in Reji and his young neighbour Gowri, and starts seeing him like a son.
+Reji eagerly fulfils her wishes, including riding on an elephant, playing cards, watching movies.They enjoy their time together.

+However, their friendship becomes a displeasure to her family, and she finds herself getting further and further alienated from them.
+Reji's life also takes a turn when Chacko Mappila suddenly passes away, leaving him alone.
+Kochu Thresia helps Reji and Gowri realize their mutual interest and unites them.

+After a few more problems in her home and further realizations, Kochu Thresia finally decides to bring a closure to everything.
+She calls all her children and reveals that she has decided to sell all her assets and properties to whichever of her children can pay her a particular amount.
+After a bit of a tussle, the elder son Tony buys all the properties from Kochu Thresia, who decides to leave the family home, wishing to no longer be a burden, nor keep any more relations, finally standing up for herself.

+While sitting alone in an old hut which she and her husband Mathukutty first built when they came to Kinaserry, Kochu Thresia is visited by Reji, who asks if she wants to come live with him and Gowri.
+Kochu Thresia, overwhelmed by Reji's unconditional love for her, agrees, and they both ride off to his home as a new day dawns.